Ferdinand Marcos's cult of personality: Clientelism

-As with most Philippine politicians of his era Ferdinand Marcos achieved success largely by taking advantage of the client-patron relationships which dominated Philippine politics after Philippine independence.
+As with most Philippine politicians of his era, Ferdinand Marcos achieved success largely by taking advantage of the client-patron relationships that dominated Philippine politics after Philippine independence.

 Among Ilocos politicians

 Once he achieved government authority, he used it to reward his supporters while limiting the power of other social groups and institutions.

 He styled himself as the Ilocos region's ticket to political prominence.
-In his first campaign, running for congressman of his family's already-established bailiwick Ilocos Norte, he stated "This is only a first step.
+In his first campaign, running for congressman of his family's already-established bailiwick, Ilocos Norte, he stated, "This is only a first step.
 Elect me a congressman now, and I pledge you an Ilocano president in 20 years."
 In fact, Elpidio Quirino became the first Ilocano president 17 years before Marcos.

 In the Philippine military

 On a more personal level, Marcos established relationships with the graduate officers and junior officers of the Philippine Military Academy early on.
-When he became president, Marcos appointed mostly Ilocano commanders to head the armed forces, such that 18 out of 22 generals of the Philippine Constabulary came from the Ilocos region and House Speaker Jose B. Laurel was alarmed enough to file a 1968 bill calling for the equal representation of all regions in the armed forces.
+When he became president, Marcos appointed mostly Ilocano commanders to head the armed forces, such that 18 out of 22 generals of the Philippine Constabulary came from the Ilocos region, and House Speaker Jose B. Laurel was alarmed enough to file a 1968 bill calling for the equal representation of all regions in the armed forces.